Charel-G/underfloor-heating-planner/README.md

 Pipes are drawn from each distributor to its zones using an A* search that explores eight directions.
 Diagonal steps are straightened into horizontal and vertical segments so the pipes never run at odd angles or through walls.
-After reaching the zone, only the supply line traces a serpentine loop inside the zone.
-When the loop returns to the entry point, the return line retraces the same route back to the distributor so no second loop is drawn.
+After reaching the zone, only the supply line traces a serpentine loop.
+The loop begins at the entry edge of the zone and runs in rows or columns depending on which wall is entered before returning to the point where the return line starts.
+The return line then retraces the original route back to the distributor so no second loop is drawn inside the zone.

 ## Features